Hongryongsa Temple – 홍룡사 (Yangsan, Gyeongsangnam-do)

 When you first approach the temple grounds, you’ll first notice the newly built four pillar Iljumun Gate.
 This gate was built within the last ten years as is the newly built pavilion that overlooks the cascading water that flows down from the famous Hongryong-pokpo Waterfall.

 Further up the path, and you’ll finally come to the main temple grounds and the Daeung-jeon Hall.
-Adorning the exterior walls to the Daeung-jeon Hall are floral designs, two Dragon Ship of Wisdom murals, matching dragons above the shrine hall entry, and an all-white mural dedicated to Gwanseeum-bosal (The Bodhisattva of Compassion).
+Adorning the exterior walls to the Daeung-jeon Hall are floral murals, two Dragon Ship of Wisdom murals, matching dragons above the shrine hall entryway, and two all-white murals dedicated to Gwanseeum-bosal (The Bodhisattva of Compassion).
 Inside the Daeung-jeon Hall, you’ll find a triad centred by Seokgamoni-bul (The Historical Buddha).
 This statue is joined on either side by Jijang-bosal (The Bodhisattva of the Afterlife) and Gwanseeum-bosal.
 And hanging on either side of the main altar inside the Daeung-jeon Hall is a mural dedicated to Jijang-bosal and another dedicated to Chilseong (The Seven Stars).

-To the left, and slightly to the rear of the Daeung-jeon hall, is the Gwaneum-jeon Hall at Hongryongsa Temple.
-There are a couple floral murals adorning the outside walls to this temple shrine hall.
+To the left, and slightly to the rear of the Daeung-jeon Hall, is the Gwaneum-jeon Hall.
+There are a couple floral murals adorning the exterior walls to this temple shrine hall.
 As for the interior, there is a large multi-armed and headed statue dedicated to Gwanseeum-bosal (The Bodhisattva of Compassion).
 The only other item inside the Gwaneum-jeon Hall is an enormous Shinjung Taenghwa (Guardian Mural).

-To the far left of the Daeung-jeon Hall and the Gwaneum-jeon Hall are the monks dorms and the temple’s administrative office.
-However, it’s to the right of these two shrine halls that’s the main attraction to the temple.
+To the far left of the Daeung-jeon Hall and the Gwaneum-jeon Hall are the monks dorms, the temple’s administrative office, as well as the Beomjong-gak Pavilion.
+However, it’s to the right of these structures that’s the main attraction to the temple.

-Passing through a uniquely designed stone gate, you’ll start to make your way up a long set of stairs heading up towards Hongryong-pokpo Waterfall.
+Passing through a uniquely designed stone gate, you’ll start to make your way up a long set of stairs towards Hongryong-pokpo Waterfall.
 Along the way, you’ll see a snuggly fit Sanshin-gak Hall.
 This shaman shrine hall is nestled into the side of a rock outcropping.
-Housed inside the Sanshin-gak Hall is a mural dedicated to two shaman deities: Sanshin (The Mountain Spirit) and Dokseong (The Lonely Saint).
+Housed inside the Sanshin-gak Hall are two black murals dedicated to Sanshin (The Mountain Spirit) and Dokseong (The Lonely Saint).

 Finally, having made it to the top of the stairs, you’ll come face-to-face with the beautiful Hongryong-pokpo Waterfall.
 To the right of the rainbow falls, and the pooling water created by these falls, is a stone statue dedicated to Yaksayeorae-bul (The Medicine Buddha).
-And to the left of the spraying falls is another Gwaneum-jeon Hall.
-Inside are two incarnations of the Bodhisattva of Compassion.
+And to the left of the spraying falls is the Okdang Hall.
+Housed inside this uniquely named shrine hall are two incarnations of the Bodhisattva of Compassion.
 The statue to the left is dressed all in white, while the statue to the right is dressed in gold.
-The falls tend to dry up during the winter months, so it’s best to visit Hongryongsa Temple during the spring or summer months when Hongryong-pokpo is at its peak.
+The falls tend to dry up during the winter months, so it’s best to visit Hongryongsa Temple during the spring or summer months when Hongryong-pokpo Waterfall is at its peak.

 How To Get There